 Overview

-The UP42 platform does not support the direct visualization of geospatial assets and job outputs.
+The UP42 platform does not support the direct visualization of order assets and processing results.
 Download and render them in third-party GIS software.

 Step 2.
 Open assets in QGIS